celigo/integrator-extension/README.md

    */

   /*
-   * The callback function takes in one arguments.
+   * The callback function takes in one argument.
-   *	err - Error object to convey a fatal error has occurred.
+   *	err - Error object to convey that a fatal error has occurred.
 This will fail the whole page.
    *
    */